Wakeboarding, the ultimate ride.

-In fact, so much fun is wakeboarding, and so easy to learn, that once you've got the hang of it, you'll never want to give it up agaiun.
-It really is that much fun.
+In fact, so much fun is wakeboarding, and so easy to learn, that once you've got the hang of it, you'll never want to give it up again.
+It really is that awesome.

-Back in the 1980's something called ski-boarding stared gaining considerable traction amongst the snow-loving crowds in the US and Europe.
+Back in the 1980's something called ski-boarding started gaining considerable attention amongst the snow-loving crowds in the US and Europe.
 Ski-boarding slowly but surely developed into the ubiquitous fun in the snow activity now known as snow-boarding.

 Now, in the same way that snowboarding has brought about a cultural revolution in the ski industry, wakeboarding has reinvented the realm of waterskiing.
 In fact, with over 3 million active participants globally, wakeboarding is now the fastest growing water sport in the world.